 6) Can SSI payments be levied or garnished?

 Ascend allows you to compare your debt-relief options to determine if bankruptcy or other debt-relief options is the best way for you to get out of debt.
-Let’s get started now to see how Ascend can help you with your debt problems.
+Take the calculator below or shoot us a question directly at email@example.com.
+We will do our best to answer your question quickly.